 Italian Radio Stations List for Radio.py

-Fabio, an Italian user of radio.py, wrote to me the other day with couple of suggestions and a huge radio.py configuration file with 150 Italian radio stations.
+Fabio, an Italian user of radio.py, wrote to me the other day with a couple of suggestions and a huge radio.py configuration file with 150 Italian radio stations.

 In his post, Fabio also describes a useful tip he uses.
-He used the radio.py configuration file to number his favorite stations, thus allowing him even easier way to listen to them.
+He used the radio.py configuration file to number his favorite stations, thus allowing him an even easier way to listen to them.
 E.g.

 radio.py 1